-I’ve used ClassDojo now for 3 years now (in grades 4, 5, and 6) and still love it.
-I can reward students for the positive things they’re doing, as well as track things they need work on.
+I’ve used ClassDojo now for years (in grades 4, 5, and 6) and still love it.
+I can reward students for the positive things they’re doing and track things they need to work on.
 Over the summer, ClassDojo added the option to be able to have negatives be neutral.
-I went that route this year, not wanting to “punish” kids who make mistakes, but track it for interventions and to keep parents informed.
+This year, I went that route, not wanting to “punish” kids who make mistakes but to track them for interventions and keep parents informed.

 4. Positive Notes

-Students, no matter what the age, appreciate some encouragement from their teacher.
-I’ve caught students pulling out a past note from their desk to re-read when they’re having a rough day.
+Students, no matter what their age, appreciate some encouragement from their teacher.
+I’ve caught students pulling out a past note from their desks to re-read when they’re having a rough day.
 Totally worth the time to do this!